 Submission Form for Case Studies

-We call for case studies on different initiatives, interventions, advocacy, and information on services to enrich our database and to strengthen the YKP Programming Guideline.
+We call for case studies on different initiatives, interventions, advocacy, and information on services to enrich our database and strengthen the YKP Programming Guideline.
 Case studies will be reviewed every three months and if accepted, will be published on the website.
-We may be able to financially support some case studies, to bring case studies to scale, if the availability of the funding permits."
+We may be able to support some case studies financially, to bring case studies to scale if the funding permits.